 Developed from Campbell’s first Department of Business, established in 1893, the Lundy-Fetterman School of Business was formally established in 1983.
 It offers undergraduate degrees in business administration, accounting, trust management, computer information systems, economics, international business, and golf management, as well as a Master of Business Administration degree.
 Reporting an enrollment of approximately 750 students, the Lundy-Fetterman School of Business is one of only 11 schools in the nation to have a golf management program approved by the PGA.

-The undergraduate and graduate business programs offered by the Lundy-Fetterman School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The undergraduate programs in accounting, business administration, economics, healthcare management, international business, marketing, PGA golf management, trust and wealth management, and trust pre-law, along with the graduate business programs offered by the Lundy-Fetterman School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 ACBSP is a global business accreditation organization that provides specialized accreditation for business degree programs.
 The accreditation applies to the business programs offered on the main campus and at the extended campus locations at Fort Bragg, Camp Lejeune, the RTP Campus and the Law School in Raleigh.